cryostatio/cryostatio.github.io/get-started/index.md

 ```

 Port number `9977` is the default HTTP port that the Agent exposes for its internal webserver that services Cryostat requests.
 The `CRYOSTAT_AGENT_AUTHORIZATION` value is particularly
 noteworthy: these are the credentials that the Agent will include in API requests it makes to Cryostat to advertise its own presence.
-You should create an OpenShift `Service Account` for
+You should create a Kubernetes `Service Account` for
 this purpose and replace `abcd1234` with the base64-encoded authentication token associated with the service account.
 For testing purposes you may use your own user account's
 authentication token, for example with `oc whoami --show-token`.